arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 Once all servers in the starter have upgraded, repeat the procedure for the next starter.

-### Working Example
+### Example: Rolling Upgrade in a Cluster

-Upgrade from 3.3.7 to 3.3.8:
+In this example we will perform a rolling upgrade of an ArangoDB Cluster setup from version 3.3.7 to version 3.3.8.

-Once a `POST` request to the first starter is sent, the following output is shown when the upgrade has finished:
+Once a `POST` request to the first _Starter_ is sent, the following output is shown when the upgrade has finished:

 ```
 2018/05/09 12:33:02 Upgrading agent
 2018/05/09 12:33:05 restarting agent